ReLoHu Journal

 The Dentist Who Wanted to Separate the Diagnosis from the Drill

-When the person who evaluates you also profits from what they find, the evaluation is compromised, whether they mean it to be or not.
+When the person who evaluates you also profits from what they find, the evaluation is compromised.
 I believed this about dentistry for years.
 I eventually realized I believed it about nearly everything.

 Read →